AlexLoner/TBot_Pluto/README.md

 ---
  ### How to use
- Change login and password for database in `configuration.py`
+ Change login and password for database in `configuration.py`.

+ Python version >= 3.8